pschool-in/curriculum/content/grammar/noun/noun-classify-sentence.md

 Classify the Underlined Noun

-Identify whether the underlined nouns are concrete or abstract. (title)
+Classify whether the underlined nouns are concrete or abstract.

+Concrete

 ```
-Concrete:
 An *apple* is kept on the *table.*
 There are tons of *books* in the *library.*
 A *dog* is a very common pet.